ichrysou/u-kernel-rtos/README.md

 ## How to cross-compile and run the example application:
 ### Prerequisites:
 GNU ARM Embedded compiler must be installed.
-For instruction on how to install see [here](https://launchpad.net/gcc-arm-embedded)
+For instructions on how to install see [here](https://launchpad.net/gcc-arm-embedded)

 ### Steps:
 - Navigate via the command line to the Makefile directory: